epsy/clize/docs/multicommands.rst

     Commands:
       add    Adds an entry to the to-do list. list   Lists the existing entries.
-    $ python multicommands.py add A very important note.
-    OK I will remember that.
-    $ python multicommands.py list
-    Sorry I forgot it all :(

-Alternatively, you can pass any iterable of functions or a mapping(`dict` or `collections.OrderedDict`) to `.run` like with :ref:`the alt parameter explained earlier <command-list>`.

-You'll often need to share a few characteristics between each function.
+Often, you will need to share a few characteristics, for instance a set of parameters, between multiple functions.
 See how Clize helps you do that in :ref:`function-compositing`.